cissa-unimelb/info/role-descriptions.md

 - Entrepreneurial

-### IT Officer
+### IT Director

-The IT Officer manages the development subcommittee.
+The IT Director manages the development subcommittee.
 They ensure that all the moving technical parts of CISSA are running smoothly, from our websites to our bots.
 They should have good technical skills, but more importantly, should be driven and willing to learn!

 **Key Responsibilities**